 Whether wittingly or not, the two men, once so at odds with each other over the man they both loved, corroborated each other’s stories and effectively sealed Eyler’s fate.

-Larry Eyler was found guilty of the aggravated kidnapping, unlawful restraint and murder of Daniel Bridges, and sentenced to death.
+Larry Eyler was found guilty of the aggravated kidnapping, unlawful restraint, and the murder of Daniel Bridges, and subsequently sentenced to death.
 Over the next few months, more murder charges would follow as the task force linked more men to Eyler.
 In private conversations with attorney Kathleen Zellner, Eyler ultimately confessed to more than 21 murders, a fact which Zellner kept to herself until after Eyler’s death.

 In March of 1994, following complications from AIDS which Eyler had been diagnosed with after his imprisonment, the killer died.
 Per his last requests, Zellner shared his confessions with the world and provided details of the individual cases that only the murderer would know.
 He also implicated Little who was ultimately acquitted.

-He admitted to kidnapping, raping, torturing and murdering 21 young men and boys between the years of 1982 and 1984, and listed them by name in his confession, knowing that death was just around the corner and he would never face further justice.
+Larry Elder admitted to kidnapping, raping, torturing, and murdering 21 young men and boys between the years of 1982 and 1984, and listed them by name in his confession, knowing that death was just around the corner and he would never face further justice.

 After this look at Larry Eyler, the Highway Killer, read about Pedro Rodrigues Filho, the real life “Dexter,” as well as Jeffrey Dahmer.
 Then, check out these serial killer documentaries that will chill you to the bone.